zevlg/telega.el/README.md

 **This project is developed on two primary branches.
 The 'releases' branch is kept in compatibility with TDLib major releases.
-The 'master' branch is for developmental purposes, and utilizes unstable features in TDLib.
+The 'master' branch is for developmental purposes, and utilizes unstable features in TDLib.**
-If you are using a Git checkout solely for runtime, use the 'releases' branch.**

 ---